 - International Council for Laboratory Animal Science (ICLAS)

 - Norwegian Consensus Platform for Replacement, Reduction and Refinement of animal experiments (NORECOPA)

 - Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC International)

-The CCAC’s programs are a good complement to other quality assurance programs such as the International Organization for Standardization (ISO) or the Good Laboratory Practice (GLP) standards.
+The CCAC’s program is a good complement to other quality assurance programs such as the International Organization for Standardization (ISO) or the Good Laboratory Practice (GLP) standards.
 While these standards focus more on process consistency and administrative traceability, the CCAC’s demonstrate that the institution also promotes strong animal ethics and care, and takes the well-being of animals in science to heart.

 Holding a CCAC certificate may entitle private companies to receive research and development tax credits for any work involving animals.